-Subsequent to obtaining a license, a REIT Management Company is incorporated as a public limited company under the Co-Ord.
+Subsequent to obtaining a license, a REIT Management Company is incorporated as a public limited company under the Companies Act, 2017 (repealed Companies Ordinance, 1984).

-The NBFC/RMC must commence its business within one year from the date of issuance of the license - as is specified in sub-rule (3) of rule 6 of NBFC (Establishment and Regulations) Rules 2003.
+NBFC/RMC must commence its business within one year from the date of issuance of the license - as is specified in sub-rule (3) of rule 6 of the NBFC (Establishment and Regulations) Rules, 2003.

-The RMC must maintain adequate financial, technical, procedural, organisational, human resources, internal controls, compliance procedures and prepare accounts in conformity with the International Accounting Standards (IAS).
+The RMC must maintain adequate financial, technical, procedural, organisational, human resources, internal controls, compliance procedures and prepare accounts in conformity with the International Accounting Standards ['IAS'].

-The RMC shall make a public offering of at least 25% of units of the REIT Scheme.
+The RMC shall make a public offering of at least 25% of units of the REITs scheme.

-The promoters of the RMC must have at least 25% of the paid-up share capital, and should not withdraw their investment without prior approval of SECP and must be kept unencumbered.
+The promoters2 of an RMC must have at least 25% of the paid-up share capital, should not withdraw their investment without prior approval of the SECP and must be kept unencumbered.